idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

 !listing lfr/7pin_cardinal_demo/NT.i block=Mesh

 Please note that the Griffin mesh provided is already in Exodus format, created using the MOOSE mesh module and the input file +NTmesh.i+.
-Users can generate this mesh using +NTmesh.i+ with +griffin-opt+ or any other MOOSE application:
+Users can generate this mesh using +NTmesh.i+ with +griffin-opt+ or any other MOOSE application including the Reactor module:

 ```language=bash
 griffin-opt -i NTmesh.i --mesh-only